Trump says NATO countries should 'reimburse' US for defence costs

 "Many countries in NATO, which we are expected to defend, are not only short of their current commitment of 2% (which is low), but are also delinquent for many years in payments that have not been made," he said, tweeting from the air en route to a key NATO summit in Brussels.
 "Will they reimburse the U.S.?"

-In recent months Trump has repeatedly launched invective at America's partners in the Atlantic alliance, accusing them of freeloading on the US for defence.
+In recent months Trump has repeatedly launched invective at America's partners in the Atlantic alliance, a cornerstone of European security since World War II, accusing them of freeloading on the US for defence.

+The 29 allies are due to restate a commitment to try to spend two per cent of GDP on defence by 2024, according to excerpts of their final summit declaration seen by AFP.

+NATO chief Jens Stoltenberg said on Tuesday that seven out of 27 European members were on course to spend two per cent of GDP on defence in 2018: Britain, Greece, Latvia, Estonia, Poland, Lithuania and Romania.